 If your employees are going to communicate openly with you, they need to trust you first.
-We’re going to look at the idea of a “foundation of trust” in two contexts:
+Let’s look at the idea of a “foundation of trust” in two contexts:

 - Establishing yourself as a trustworthy source.

-- Establishing yourself as someone who is open to discuss concerns, questions, and suggestions.
+- Establishing yourself as someone who is open to discussing concerns, questions, and suggestions.

-Both are integral to improving employee communication with your organization’s leadership.
+This is a crucial part of being a leader because both are integral to improving communication between employees and your organization’s leadership.
 Check it out:

 Establish yourself as the one with the answers.
-And, if you don’t have the answers right away, make sure your staffers know you’ll hunt down a solution expediently (or at least equip them with some tools they’ll need).
-The best way to do this is to truly become an expert in your field and organization’s operations.
-Do your homework and make sure to outline clear guidelines for reference later.
+And, if you don’t have the answers right away, make sure your employees know you’ll hunt down a solution expediently (or at least equip them with the tools they’ll need in the meantime).
+The best way to do this is to truly become an expert in your field and your organization’s operations.
+Do your homework and outline clear guidelines for later reference.

-Staffers won’t come to you with their concerns if they’re constantly worried about punitive responses.
+Staffers won’t come to you with their concerns if they’re worried about punitive responses.

 This doesn’t mean avoiding addressing employees that aren’t meeting expectations.
-Rather, this means ensuring those staffers feel comfortable coming to you with questions, concerns, and suggestions and knowing that you will respond in a reasonable manner.
+Rather, ensure those staffers feel comfortable coming to you with questions, concerns, and suggestions knowing that you will respond in a reasonable manner.

 - Improves productivity.
-These meetings drastically decrease the time spent writing internal emails, holding ad hoc conversations, and even hunting down information.
-It’s all condensed into one short, say weekly, meeting that covers all issues that arose in the week before.
+These meetings drastically decrease the time spent writing internal emails, holding ad hoc conversations, and hunting down information.
+It’s all condensed into one short, usually weekly, meeting that covers all issues that arose the week before.

 - Acts as a conduit for meaningful feedback.
 Talking with an employee 1:1 is the ideal situation to deliver feedback.
 Without the distraction of other staffers, you can communicate feedback clearly and in a respectful manner.

-- Allows for aligning of organization and staffer goals.
-These meetings give you a continuous look into the progress of your staff, on a team level and personal level.
-If any goals are falling behind, you can catch them early on and help guide staffers in the right direction.
+- Allows for aligning organization and staffer goals.
+These meetings give you a continuous look into your staff’s progress on a team and personal level.
+If your progress on any goals is falling behind, you can catch it early on and help guide staffers in the right direction.

 Pay attention to communication styles.

 If you’re part of a nonprofit, you know that not every donor likes to be communicated with in the same manner.
-Some may prefer quieter methods of communication, such as email newsletters and personal thank you notes.
-On the other hand, some may prefer more public communications, such as social media posts and maybe even donor recognition walls, like in this guide!
+Some prefer more limited communication, such as email newsletters and personal thank-you notes.
+Others prefer public outreach, such as through social media posts maybe even donor recognition walls,